Arçelik: Global presence

 In 2002, Arçelik made a series of acquisitions to grow its presence in the EMEA region: German and Austrian operations of Groupè Brandt which owned Blomberg and Elektra Bregenz brands, UK-based Leisure and Flavel brands and Romanian appliance maker Arctic S.A.

 In 2004, Arçelik acquired German TV and home appliance maker Grundig in a partnership with Alba plc.
 In 2007, Arçelik became the sole-owner of the Grundig Multimedia B.V. and its eponymous brand.

 To increase brand recognition, Beko became the sponsor of Watford F.C. during the 2007-2008 and the 2008–2009 seasons.
-Beko has also been among the sponsors of FC Barcelona since 2014.
+Beko has also been among the sponsors of FC Barcelona between 2014 - 2022 and AFC Ajax from 2026.

 In 2011, Arçelik acquired South Africa’s largest appliance maker Defy from Franke for $327M.

 In 2022, Whirlpool Corporation has made a strategic review on its EMEA operations due to lower EBIT margins.
 This resulted in a series of transactions between Arçelik and Whirlpool.